 Learn and practice the seven Leave No Trace principles.
 Carry out what you have carried in.
 Do not leave gear, food, or other items at lean-tos and campsites.
 Do not litter.
 Take the free online Leave No Trace course here.

 BE PREPARED!
 Start slow, gain experience.
-Always carry proper safety equipment – including plenty of food, water, extra clothing, a flashlight, and a map and compass – inform someone of your itinerary, and be prepared to spend an unplanned night in the woods.
+Always carry proper safety equipment – including plenty of food, water, flashlights, space blanket, emergency whistle, first aid kit, fire making tools, extra clothing layers and socks, and a map and compass – inform someone of your itinerary, and be prepared to spend an unplanned night in the woods in freezing temperatures.
 Just before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
 Follow Adirondack weather forecasts at Burlington and Albany and consult the High Elevation, Recreation, or Lake Champlain forecasts.